R-Ahmed-Khan/PathSeeker/README.md

 cd PathSeeker/reinforce
 ```

-For TRPO, type in the terminal
+For PPO, type in the terminal
 ```
-cd PathSeeker/trpo
+cd PathSeeker/ppo
 ```